valory-xyz/open-autonomy/packages/valory/skills/counter_client/README.md

 # Counter client

-## Description:
+## Description

-This module contains an example of ABCI skill for an AEA.
+This module contains a client for the counter ABCI skill for an AEA.

 ## Behaviours

- - BaseBehaviour
- - IncrementerBehaviour
- - MonitorBehaviour
+* `BaseBehaviour`

+   Abstract base behaviour for this skill.

+* `IncrementerBehaviour`

+   Send a transaction

+* `MonitorBehaviour`

+   Send an ABCI query periodically.

 ## Handlers

- - HttpHandler
+* `HttpHandler`

+   The HTTP response handler.